-For the purpose of the Los Angeles and Long Beach Harbor Safety Plan, the term "small craft" includes, inter alia, pleasure vessels, commercial fishing vessels, sportfishing vessels, launches, commercial service vessels, and other small recreational vessels.
+For the purpose of the Los Angeles and Long Beach Harbor Safety Plan, pleasure vessels, commercial fishing vessels and sportfishing boats are designated as small craft.

 A. BACKGROUND: The combined harbor of Los Angeles and Long Beach is the largest shipping complex in the United States.
 Cruise ships, commercial cargo vessels, commercial fishing boats, power and sail recreational boats, small personal watercraft (e.g., Jet SkisTM) and windsurfers share the harbor waterways.
 With all its boating activity, this harbor still ranks as one of the world's safest.